 Not all franchise systems are created equal

-But remember, all franchisors are not created equal.
+But remember, all franchisors are not created equal, thus not all franchise systems are created equal.
 Some are better than others.
 You’ve got to look for the world-class performers!
 Be confident: They’re out there.

 Franchisors (and as a result, their franchisees) generally do not understand the value of a customer.
 (I’ve written about customer value at FranchiseMastermind.com and I urge you to review those articles.
 You should also view my videos on this topic).